 Pork tenderloin can be prepared in a variety of ways.
 The flavor and texture you want will inform how you want to prepare and cook the cut.
 The loin can be cooked whole, as most cooks prefer, or it can be sliced into medallions before cooking.
 The medallions cook quickly, so if you’re in a hurry, you might like to try this method.
 If you want to set the meat and forget it, you might prefer cooking it in the crock pot.

 It can also be cooked in the oven, on the grill, or on a smoker.
 If the meat is sliced first, it can be sautéed or fried in a skillet.
 The pork can be cooked with a herb rub, with a glaze, with fruit or vegetables, or with a sauce.
 In the South, barbecue sauce is often the sauce of choice.
 Another way to cook it is to stuff the pork tenderloin.
 For this, I use bread stuffing, cranberries, and walnuts and bake the meat in the oven.

 How Long Do I Cook It For?

-How long to you'll need to cook the meat depends on the cooking method, of course.
-Obviously, medallions will cook more quickly than an entire cut will, and cooking in a slow cooker or crock pot is going to take a lot longer than a grill or oven because the heat is much lower.
+How long you’ll need to cook the meat depends on the cooking method, of course.
+Obviously, medallions will cook more quickly than an entire cut will, and cooking in a slow cooker or Crock-Pot is going to take a lot longer than in a grill or oven because the heat is much lower.
 The same holds true for most smokers.